dotnet/csharpstandard/standard/expressions.md

 >   </tr>
 >   <tr>
 >     <td><code>e[x, y] = value</code></td>
 >     <td>Overload resolution is applied to select the best indexer in the class, struct, or interface given by the type of <code>e</code>.
 Scenario 1: The set accessor of the indexer is invoked with the instance expression <code>e</code> and the argument list <code>(x, y, value)</code>.
 A binding-time error occurs if the indexer is read-only.
 Scenario 2: The init accessor of the indexer is invoked with the instance expression <code>e</code> and the argument list <code>(x, y, value)</code>.
-A binding-time error occurs if this usage is not during the construction phase of an object.</td>
+A binding-time error occurs if this usage is not during the construction phase of an object (§init-accessors).</td>
 >   </tr>
 >   <tr>
 >     <td rowspan="2">Operator invocation</td>